- Available in All Provinces (except QC, NU, NT, YK)

 If you answered “YES”, then call us toll free at (888) 732-0470 for a free consultation or click on the button below to schedule a free consultation by phone, email or videoconference.
 This consultation is free, and if you hire us, there are no up-front charges, and you only pay us if we win.

-- How our long-term disability lawyers can help you
+- How we help you

 - FAQs about long-term disability lawyers

 - Next Step – Download Our Free Guide on How to Hire a Long-term Disability Lawyer

 We represent clients at all stages of the long-term disability claim process, including transition from work to sick leave, the initial application for benefits, appeals of denied claims, lawsuits for benefits, and negotiation of lump-sum settlements.

 For people on approved long-term disability claims, we offer a benefits protection program to help you maintain your benefits.
 This service gives you peace of mind and removes the stress of dealing with the insurance company on your own.